-This Code only applies to commercial yachts of less than 500 GT.
+This Code only applies to commercial yachts of more than 500 GT and less than 5000GT.
 However, it may be applied to private yachts.
 The owners of private yachts are hereby encouraged to conform to the standards of this Code as far as practicable and reasonable so as to ensure their safe operation.

-This Code applies to commercial yachts as defined herein which are registered at IMMARBE.
+This Code applies to commercial Yachts as defined herein which are registered at IMMARBE.